 SAP audit season is also fast approaching.
 SAP license audits are typically scheduled in Q4 mainly in October and November so in the next 3 months SAP customers can expect license audit activity to rise even further.
 It is therefore crucial that SAP customers understand the risks and take proactive steps to address licensing compliance across their businesses.

-One simple illustration of the difference comes by way of user licensing assessment.
+One simple illustration of the difference comes by way of SAP user licensing assessment.
 LAW only shows SAP how a customer has licensed users, which may well closely match the inventory.
 However, a deep-dive analysis of transactional use and/or assigned authorizations reveals how users should have been licensed.
-If customers have failed to optimize or license according to their contracts compliance gaps can quickly emerge and the license fees can be significant.
+If customers have failed to do any SAP license optimization or license according to their contracts compliance gaps can quickly emerge and the license fees can be significant.

-Getting to grips with SAP licensing can be made easy if you use a tool like samQ.
-VOQUZ Labs also offer a License Audit Optimization service to help you prepare for an up-coming license audit. samQ’s automated analysis and clean-up makes the process of preparing for a license audit quick, easy and efficient. samQ will help identify compliance risks and allow you to automate the optimization and clean-up process to mitigate risks.
-The service also gives you transparency around licensing costs in advance of the audit and puts you firmly in control of the license audit process.
+Getting to grips with SAP license management can be made easy if you use a software asset management tool like samQ.
+VOQUZ Labs also offers a SAP License Audit Optimization service to help you prepare for an up-coming SAP license audit. samQ’s automated analysis and clean-up makes the process of preparing for a SAP license audit quick, easy and efficient. samQ will help identify SAP compliance risks and allow you to automate the SAP license optimization and clean-up process to mitigate risks.
+The service also gives you transparency around SAP licensing costs in advance of the audit and puts you firmly in control of the SAP license audit process.